scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 production of activity models on-the-fly.

 .. figure:: figs/likeness_workflow.png
-   :scale: 65%
+   :scale: 63%
    :align: center
    :figclass: whbt

-   Likeness core capabilities and workflow. :label:`fig:workflow`
+   Core capabilities and workflow of Likeness. :label:`fig:workflow`

 Likeness features three core capabilities supporting activity simulation with vivid synthetic populations (Figure :ref:`fig:workflow`).
-The first, spatial allocation, is provided by the ``pymedm`` and ``pmedm_legacy`` packages and uses iterative proportional fitting (IPF) to downscale census microdata records to small neighborhood areas, providing a basis for population synthesis.
+The first, spatial allocation, is provided by the ``pymedm`` and ``pmedm_legacy`` packages and uses Iterative Proportional Fitting (IPF) to downscale census microdata records to small neighborhood areas, providing a basis for population synthesis.
 Baseline residential synthetic populations are then created and stratified into agent segments (e.g., grade 10 students, hospitality workers) using the ``livelike`` package.
 Finally, the ``actlike``